ThomasPark20/ObsidianBackup/Zettelkasten/CS350 Synchronization.md

 #### Deadlock Prevention
 1. ==**No Hold and Wait**==: ==*prevent a thread from requesting resources== if it currently has resources allocated to it*....
 A thread may hold several resources, but must obtain them all at once.
+		- pros -> no deadlock
+		- cons -> threads spin to acquire locks
 ```c
 lock_acquire(lock1); // try get both locks
 while(!try_acquire(lock2)) {